-I think at the time, the type of fish I was chasing and my budget would have been the two major limiting factors.
-And it occurs to me that, while my collection of rods has expanded, those factors are always key considerations when choosing a new fishing rod.
+When I bought my first fishing rod, the type of fish I was chasing and my budget were the two major limiting factors.
+And, while my collection of rods has expanded, those factors are still key considerations when I choose a new fishing rod.

 Scroll down for our helpful infographics.

 Things to consider when choosing a fishing rod

 The most important things to consider when choosing your fishing rod are what species you are targeting and how you are going to target them.

 You might be focusing your efforts on a particular fish or you may be looking for a multi-purpose rod to target many different species.
 Asking yourself a few key questions will help you refine your search for the right rod.

 Are you intending to fish from a kayak or boat?

 Are you fishing off the beach or rocks?

 Are you wading up a mountain stream or traversing off the beaten track?